n1dlee/ARIA-Assistant/README.md

 Contributions are welcome!
 If you'd like to add new features, improve existing code, or fix issues, feel free to open a pull request.

 License
-This project is licensed under the Open Licence.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.

 Acknowledgements
 Pyttsx3 - Text-to-speech conversion library.